scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 SCION also provides protection against so-called reflection-based attacks.
 Here, the adversary sends high amounts of request packets to a server, but forges the source address of the packets, by replacing its own address with the address of the victim.
 As servers are unable to distinguish legitimate from spoofed requests, they reply directly to the victim, thus exhausting the connection to the victim.
 In SCION, however, packets contain the path in their packer header, and response packets are simply returned along this contained path to the actual sender.
 SCION thus prevents from this kind of DoS attacks.

-**Note** that SCION does not protect against transport protocol attacks and application layer attacks, two other kinds of DoS attacks.
+**Note** that SCION does not protect against two other tyoes of DoS attacks, namely transport protocol attacks and application layer attacks.
 In the case of a transport protocol attack, the adversary opens a large number of connections in order to exhaust resources on the target server.
 If an adversary performs an application layer attack, it overloads or crashes the target application with a large volume of or specially crafted application-layer requests, such as HTTP floods.
 As these attacks take place in the transport layer or application layer, respectively, and not the network layer, they are out of SCION's scope.